SpellarBot/open-data-catalog/series-commands.md

  t:course_title="INTRODUCTION TO BUSINESS"
  t:department=Police
- t:school_desc="Montgomery College Rockville Campus" t:course_desc="An introductory course designed to survey the field of business and its environment in order to give the student a broad overview of the principles, practices, institutions, and functi ons of business." m:cost=392
+ t:school_desc="Montgomery College Rockville Campus" t:course_desc="An introductory course designed to survey the field of business and its environment in order to give the student a broad overview of the principles, practices, institutions, and functions of business.
+"
+ m:cost=392

 ```